-Internal sources have an important commercial advantage: they provide more enduring advantage to the company.
+Internal sources have an important commercial advantage.
+They provide more enduring advantage to the company.
 The logic here was well articulated by Farhan Siddiqi, Chief Digital Officer of Ahold Delhaize who commented "For the long run, you have to be clear on what capabilities will be strategic, enable differentiation and potential innovation.
 Invest in building these capabilities in-house, now.
 Outsourcing these strategic skills will limit achieving differentiation, and mostly provide parity with competitors that are leveraging similar, outsourced partners."

-Over-relying on external sources for innovation increases the risk that competitors, in the same industry, will call on the same external sources, watering down any competitive advantage.
+Overrelying on external sources for innovation increases the risk that competitors, in the same industry, will call on the same external sources, watering down any competitive advantage.

 Our research confirms the risk of externalization or outsourcing.
-When using internal sources, 87% of company projects produced an advantage that persisted.
-In contrast, only 60% of projects sourced externally yielded persistent competitive advantage, whilst 40% of the time, competitors or outsiders matched or overtook them (Figure 15).
+When using internal sources, 87% of company projects produced an advantage which persisted.
+In contrast, only 60% of projects externally sourced yielded persistent competitive advantage, and 37% of the time competitors or outsiders matched or overtook them (Figure 15).